Updated: January 27, 2018

 When is the best time to go to France?

 The best time to visit France is in the spring (April to June) or fall (September to November) when there are fewer tourists, lower prices, and moderate temperatures.
 The summer months can be hot, crowded, and expensive.
-The winter months are often grey, wet, and cold.
+The winter months are often grey, wet, and cold (though a great time to visit the museums of Paris).

 France – When To Visit